 Anela Ming-Yue Oh (she/her) is a multidisciplinary artist based on the Big Island of Hawai’i.
 She holds a BFA in Studio Art from the School of the Museum of Fine Arts.
 She uses materials that have a life of their own such as clay, paper, and fiber to feed her studio practice and create environments full of hope.
 As a mixed race artist of Malaysian Chinese descent, her visual language draws from her heritage as a reminder that there are reservoirs of strength we can draw upon from those who have passed away to imagine and construct new futures.
-She has been an Artist-in-Residence at Sonoma Ceramics, Arrowmont School of Arts and Crafts, Tiapapata Art Center in Samoa and a Teaching Artist-in-Residence at the Oxbow School.
+An integral part of that practice is being a kapa maker in kumu Roen Hufford’s kapa hui in Waimea, HI.
+She has been an Artist-in-Residence at Sonoma Ceramics, Arrowmont School of Arts and Crafts, Tiapapata Art Center in Sāmoa and a Teaching Artist-in-Residence at the Oxbow School.
 She was also a West Bay View Fellow at Dieu Donné Papermill and traveled to Malaysia as a SMFA at Tufts Traveling Fellow in 2023.

 Curriculum Vitae